Click Here to begin the Auditor Evaluator I selection process.

 We look for people who have the following:

-Promotions are based on performance and require a certain amount of experience in each level.
+Promotions are based on demonstrated performance, business need, and a required amount of experience at each level.
 You receive increased responsibilities and the chance to demonstrate your leadership skills based on your performance.
-You influence how fast you may be promoted by producing quality work and successfully assuming increased responsibilities.
-We encourage staff to obtain professional certifications—the California State Auditor's Office will pay for review courses for up to two approved certifications.
+You can influence how fast you may be promoted by producing quality work and successfully assuming increased responsibilities.

-You will experience a dynamic work environment that includes challenging assignments, working on different teams, and various supervisors.
+You will experience a dynamic work environment that includes challenging assignments and working on different teams.
 In general, you can expect to work on two or three audit assignments during your first year at the California State Auditor's Office.
-Although all audit staff work on performance and federal compliance audits, accounting majors will also typically work on the financial audit.
+Although all audit staff work on performance and compliance audits, accounting majors will also typically work on the financial audit.
 Assignments typically last anywhere from 4 - 6 months and have covered topics that range from the affordability of college textbooks to reviewing how funds, received under the America Recovery and Reinvestment Act of 2009, are spent.